royborgen/domeneshop_certbot/README.md

 2. Ensure you have the required Python dependencies installed:
     - Python 3
+    - time library installed
+    - os library installed
     - requests library installed
-    - sys library installed
     - json library installed
-    - os library installed
-    - configparser library installed
-    - re library installed

 ## Set up API credentials for Domeneshop:
 1. Obtain an API token and secret from Domeneshop: https://domene.shop/admin?view=api
 2. For security is is recommended to set API credentials as enviroment variables **DOMENESHOP_API_TOKEN** and **DOMENESHOP_API_SECRET**.